Feast of the Seven Fishes

 And, these recipes are in no particular order.
 Try one or try them all … and enjoy!

-Easy Recipes for Feast of the Seven Fishes…
+Easy Recipes for you to try for the Feast of the Seven Fishes…

 3. Seared Sea Scallops Served Over Pesto Sauce ~ This dish combines two of our favorites: seared scallops and freshly made pesto sauce.
 These two paired together create the most exquisite flavors in every bite.